RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: Is there a way to support your channel?

 Yes, thank you very much for asking!
 There are several ways to support the channel: You can either click here to donate an amount of your choice, or you can click here to become a member with a monthly membership.
-As a member of “the Herd”, you get early access to all videos and extra perks.
+As a paying member, you always get early access to all videos and extra perks and you have full access to all previous issues of the Monthly Moo in RailCowGirl’s Discord server.
 You can also support via Streamlabs on this link, or buy merchandise on the link below.

 Q: Is it possible to buy RailCowGirl merchandise?